 The Company is a single member limited liability company and is treated as a disregarded entity pursuant to Treasury Regulation Section 301.7701-3 for federal income tax purposes.
 Generally, disregarded entities are not subject to entity-level federal or state income taxation and, as such, the Company does not provide for income taxes under FASB ASC 740, Income Taxes.
 The Company's taxable income is reported in the tax return of Everen.
-There are no tax sharing agreements between the Company and Everen.
+There are no tax sharing agreements between the Company and Everen

-Certain states and foreign jurisdictions may subject the Company to entity-level taxation as a single member limited liability company; however, there is not a material provision for state and foreign income taxes for year ended June 30, 2022.
-The Company files tax returns in various states and local jurisdictions and is subject to income tax examinations by those tax authorities for years 2012 and forward.
+Certain states and foreign jurisdictions may subject the Company to entity-level taxation as a single member limited liability company; however, there is not a material provision for state and foreign income taxes for period ended June 30, 2023.
+The Company files tax returns in various states and local jurisdictions and is subject to income tax examinations by those tax authorities for years 2015 and forward.

-Due to the Company's status as a disregarded entity for income tax purposes, the related balance sheet accounts including income tax receivable/payable and deferred tax assets and liabilities are immaterial to the statement of financial condition.
+Due to the Company's status as a disregarded entity for income tax purposes, the related balance sheet accounts including income tax receivable/payable and deferred tax assets and liabilities are immaterial to the Statement of Financial Condition.

-Based upon its evaluation, the Company has concluded that there are no significant uncertain income tax positions relevant to the jurisdictions where it is required to file income tax returns requiring recognition in the statement of financial condition.
+Based upon its evaluation, the Company has concluded that there are no significant uncertain income tax positions relevant to the jurisdictions where it is required to file income tax returns requiring recognition in the Statement of Financial Condition.
 Management monitors proposed and issued tax laws, regulations and cases to determine the potential impact to uncertain income tax positions.
-The Company recognized no interest or penalties in the period ended June 30, 2022.
-At June 30, 2022, management had not identified any potential subsequent events that would have a material impact on unrecognized income tax benefits within the next twelve months.
+The Company recognized no interest or penalties for period ended June 30, 2023.
+At June 20, 2023 management had not identified any potential subsequent events that would have a material impact on unrecognized income tax benefits within the next twelve months.

-(An Indirect Wholly-Owned Subsidiary of Wells Fargo & Company) Notes to the Statement of Financial Condition Period Ended June 30, 2022 (Dollars in thousands)
+(An Indirect Wholly-Owned Subsidiary of Wells Fargo & Company)

+Notes to Statement of Financial Condition

+Period Ended June 30, 2023

+(Dollars in thousands)